 It seems an odd question, but do bears hibernate?
-We are taught from an early age that bears do hibernate, but scientists are still not sure if bears do fully hibernate through the winter.
-I wanted to find out why scientists do not agree on this issue so that I can bring you the correct answer.
+We are taught from an early age that bears do hibernate, but scientists are still not sure if bears fully hibernate through the winter.
+I wanted to find out why scientists do not agree on this issue to bring you the correct answer.

 Bears enter a state of torpor.
 Torpor is different from hibernation as they do not lower their body temperature to match the outside temperatures.
 This allows them to wake up quicker in the event of danger.